CSE546-Spring-2019/lab1-shanebacklight/README.md

 make
 ```

-each line in the file *demo.sh* represents a test case.
-You could run those cases together by executing the command below:
+Each line in the file *demo.sh* represents a test case.
+You could run those cases together by executing the command below.
 ```
 ./demo.sh
 ```